top of page

 Rose: risk of increased bleeding

-Roman chamomile: avoid if you have seasonal allergies.
+Roman chamomile: Avoid it if you have seasonal allergies.

 ALL Aromatherapy should be discontinued if babies or mothers are in distress and a medical emergency.